BestTimesToVisit.com Logo

 money

 The Bosnian Convertible Mark (BAM) is the currency, but Euros are widely accepted, especially in tourist areas.
-Don't be afraid to pay in Euros and get your change back in BAM, as this can sometimes get you a better rate than exchanging cash.
-Look for ATMs from larger banks like Raiffeisen or UniCredit for the best exchange rates if you need local currency.
+Don't be afraid to pay in Euros, but you'll often get change back in BAM, so it's good to have a mix.
+Exchange offices (mjenjačnica) usually offer better rates than banks for Euros.

 culture

-Dress respectfully when visiting mosques, especially the Koski Mehmed Pasha Mosque overlooking the Old Bridge.
-Women should cover their heads, shoulders, and knees; men should wear long pants.
-Scarves are usually available to borrow at the entrance if you forget, but it's always best to come prepared.
+Dress modestly when visiting mosques, like the Koski Mehmed Pasha Mosque, out of respect for local customs.
+Women should cover their heads, shoulders, and knees, and men should wear long pants.
+Scarves are often available to borrow at mosque entrances if you forget.

 food